CLARE: Continual Learning for Vision-Language-Action Models via Autonomous Adapter Routing and Expansion: Methodology

-Even if a layer is not expanded, we still need to attach a new discriminator to it.
-To explain why this is necessary, we consider the following scenario: Assume that at stage~$n$, a new adapter~$A_{\ell_2}^i$ is added to layer~$\ell_2$, but the shallower layer~$\ell_1$ is not expanded.
+Even if a layer is not expanded, we need to attach a new discriminator to it.
+To explain why, we consider the following scenario: Assume that at stage~$n$, a new adapter~$A_{\ell_2}^i$ is added to layer~$\ell_2$, but the shallower layer~$\ell_1$ is not expanded.
 Then, the routing mechanism activates only adapters from earlier stages in layer~$\ell_1$ during training of~$A_{\ell_2}^i$.
 However, a new adapter~$A_{\ell_1}^j$ could be added to layer~$\ell_1$ at the next stage~$n+1$.
 In this case, when revisiting task~$n$, the router might activate the new adapter~$A_{\ell_1}^j$ instead of an earlier one.
 As a consequence, the input features~$\bm{x}_{\ell_2}$ to layer~$\ell_2$ when performing task~$\mathcal{T}_n$ are \textit{different} from those seen during training of~$A_{\ell_2}^i$.
 This distribution shift in feature space can lead to unpredictable behavior and task failure~\cite{gu2025safe, romer2025failure}.
-To avoid this problem and ensure consistent routing behavior, we attach an auxiliary discriminator if a layer is not expanded, as visualized in~\Cref{fig:dynamic_expansion}.
-The auxiliary discriminator is linked to the same adapter as the existing discriminator with the smallest reconstruction loss~\eqref{eq:reconstruction_loss}, i.e.,
+To avoid this problem and ensure stable routing, we attach an \textit{auxiliary discriminator} if a layer is not expanded.
+The auxiliary discriminator is linked to the same adapter as the existing discriminator with the smallest reconstruction error~\eqref{eq:reconstruction_error}, i.e.,

-Intuitively, since adapter~\eqref{eq:auxilliary_discriminator_linking_a} was trained on features most similar to task~$\mathcal{T}_n$, we consider its learned representations to be transferable to~$\mathcal{T}_n$.
+Intuitively, since adapter~\eqref{eq:auxiliary_discriminator_linking_a} was trained on features most similar to task~$\mathcal{T}_n$, we consider its learned representations to be transferable to~$\mathcal{T}_n$.
 We note that with our dynamic expansion strategy, an adapter can potentially be activated by more than one discriminator, as shown in~Figures~\ref{fig:overview} and~\ref{fig:dynamic_expansion}.